Part 2 of 2: Testing & Troubleshooting Workspace ONE UEM Automated Domain Join

 Computer provisioning completed successfully.
 The operation completed successfully.

-then use this log file as your first path to troubleshoot.
+then use the ACC log file as your first path to troubleshoot.
 I don’t have a lot of failures with this process so I’m not sure exactly what else will show up here, but if you have samples to share, please share them in the comments below.

 Back on the Windows 10 device, as far as Workspace ONE UEM is concerned the domain join has completed, but the Windows OS doesn’t know this yet.
 The Windows OS won’t know to switch to the domain model until a reboot.
 It’s a bit frustrating that there is no visual indication that the device needs a reboot, as the IT Admin you just have to remember this is the next step.
 Before the reboot, you may be able to confirm the UEM side of the equation worked on the device by opening the Windows registry editor and navigating to

 HKLM\Software\Airwatch\ where you might see a number of entries associated with the Domain Join including the name of the Domain being joined and the current status.
 Do not panic if you do not see these registry entries because the entries are removed if the domain operation was successful.
 I suspect the removal of these registry entries happens as part of the device reboot (more testing required).